earthly/website/blog/_posts/2021-05-05-docker-networking.md

 64 bytes from 216.58.216.196: icmp_seq=0 ttl=118 time=4.722 ms
 ```

 Docker containers inherit DNS settings from the host when using a bridge network, so the container will resolve DNS names just like the host by default.
-To add custom host records to your container, you’ll need to use the [relevant `--dns*` flags outlined here](https://docs.docker.com/config/containers/container-networking/#dns-services).
+To add custom host records to your container, you'll need to use the [relevant `--dns*` flags outlined here](https://docs.docker.com/config/containers/container-networking/#dns-services).

 ## Docker Compose Networking